Ferikl/screenshot-maker/README.md

 # ScreenshotMaker
 ![screenshotmaker](https://user-images.githubusercontent.com/5629860/30274764-899423fa-9707-11e7-86d0-b98886184a6c.png)
 ## Description
-ScreenshotMaker provides possibility to make screenshot of any sites using Selenium and php-webdriver by <a href="https://github.com/facebook/php-webdriver">Facebook</a>
+ScreenshotMaker is a web app based on Laravel, provides possibility to make screenshot of any site using Selenium and php-webdriver by <a href="https://github.com/facebook/php-webdriver">Facebook</a>

 ## Setup Application